Nigeria - Country Commercial Guide

 Cross-Border eCommerce/B2B eCommerce/Online Payment

 The successful adoption of electronic payments in Nigeria is encouraging the entrance of payment service providers which see Nigeria as a promising market.
-Debit cards from many local banks such as Citibank, Zenith, UBA, and Fidelity, are now used by Nigerian travelers to make payment in countries such as the United Kingdom, Germany, South Africa, and the United States.
+Naira-denominated debit cards from many local banks such as Citibank, Zenith, UBA, and Fidelity have been used for years by Nigerian travelers to make payments in countries across the world including the United Kingdom, Germany, South Africa, and the United States.
+However, due to a lingering forex shortage, banks have stopped allowing international payments of any sort on these debit cards.
+Customers with dollar-denominated cards continue to have access to international payments.
 The demand for electronic transactions has attracted payment facilitators from Europe and Asia who are investing in Nigerian electronic infrastructure projects.
 Online commerce and financial technology in Nigeria is strengthened by fast growing youth population, expanding consumer power, and increased smartphone penetration.
-The current e-commerce spending in Nigeria is estimated at $12 billion, and is projected to reach $75 billion in revenues per annum by 2025.
+Current forex restrictions by the Central Bank of Nigeria have, however, limited the foreign spending capacity of Nigerians.

 eCommerce Intellectual Property Rights